 (viii) Ammonia (NH3).

-(5) A state may, at its option, include estimates of emissions for additional pollutants (such as other pollutants listed in paragraph (a)(1) of this section or hazardous air pollutants) in its emission inventory reports.
+(4) A state may, at its option, include estimates of emissions for additional pollutants (such as hazardous air pollutants) in its emission inventory reports.

 (b) Sources.
 Emissions should be reported from the following sources in all parts of the state, excluding sources located on tribal lands:

-(c) Supporting Information.
-You must report the data elements in Tables 2a through 2c in Appendix A of this subpart.
+(c) Supporting information.
+You must report the data elements in Tables 2a and 2b in Appendix A of this subpart.
 We may ask you for other data on a voluntary basis to meet special purposes.

-(d) Confidential Data.
-We do not consider the data in Tables 2a through 2c in appendix A of this subpart confidential, but some states limit release of this type of data.
+(d) Confidential data.
+We do not consider the data in Tables 2a and 2b in Appendix A of this subpart confidential, but some states limit release of these types of data.
 Any data that you submit to EPA under this subpart will be considered in the public domain and cannot be treated as confidential.
 If Federal and state requirements are inconsistent, consult your EPA Regional Office for a final reconciliation.